VictoriaMetrics/VictoriaMetrics/docs/vmauth.md

   -pushmetrics.interval duration
      Interval for pushing metrics to every -pushmetrics.url (default 10s) -pushmetrics.url array
      Optional URL to push metrics exposed at /metrics page.
-See https://docs.victoriametrics.com/#push-metrics .
+See {{% ref "./#push-metrics" %}}.
 By default, metrics exposed at /metrics page aren't pushed to any remote storage
      Supports an array of values separated by comma or specified via multiple flags.
      Value can contain comma inside single-quoted or double-quoted string, {}, [] and () braces.
   -reloadAuthKey value